Want to explore Clayoquot Sound? Of course, you do!

 One of the reasons that millions of people travel from around the world to visit this small coastal village is because of the natural beauty, ancient rainforests, and wildlife – and don’t forget the amazing surf!

-HI TOFINO Adventure Centre can help you plan your perfect vacation by offering you the following tours and activities below with trusted local guides and companies at a discounted price, only when you book through our Reservation Desk.
+TOFINO HOSTEL Adventure Centre can help you plan your perfect vacation by offering you the following tours and activities below with trusted local guides and companies at a discounted price, only when you book through our Reservation Desk.
 We recommend that you reach out by email to our front desk once you booked your stay with us and let us know that you want to book an activity while in Tofino.
 Our team will then reahc out to you with list of activities and rates.

 - Whale Watching

 - Bear Watching

 - Cultural Tours

 Tofino is fast becoming very popular for the waves and the breakers.
 Any of the exposed beaches along the west side are excellent spots for surfing, with Long Beach, Cox Bay, and Chesterman Beach ranking among the local favourites.
 Swells can be anywhere from 1 metre to 8 metres high and this is agitated during the winter storms.
 As conditions vary throughout the year, check with the local surf shops for an up-to-date report.